Skip to Content

 • 100+ Years' Combined Family Law Experience

-Contact our firm by calling 800-822-5170to learn more about our services and discuss the best legal options to help you achieve your goals.
+Contact our firm by calling 800-822-5170 to learn more about our services and discuss the best legal options to help you achieve your goals.

-Meet Attorney David Lohr
+Meet Attorney David Lohr in Pensacola

-If you need help with a divorce case in Pensacola, it is likely that your case will be primarily handled by Attorney David Lohr, the Executive Director of our firm and Pensacola branch.
+If you need help with a divorce case in Pensacola, your case will likely be primarily handled by Attorney David Lohr, the Executive Director of our firm and Pensacola branch.
 For more than a decade, Attorney Lohr has worked in the legal field, including several years as a Senior Managing Attorney for a firm that exclusively focused on family law disputes and divorce cases.
 Upon joining The Virga Law Firm, he was able to use his experience and insight to the benefit of our clients, including those whose cases went to trial.

 Attorney David Lohr is admitted to practice before: